 Fit to Fight: Manual of Intense Training for Combat by Peter Consterdine

-It is then followed by “Fight to Fit” - an in-depth guide of understanding and learning the best ways to train physically and mentally for a physical confrontation.
+It is then followed by “Fight to Fit” - an in-depth guide to understanding and learning the best ways to train physically and mentally for a physical confrontation.

 Travelsafe: The Complete Guide to Travel Security by Peter Consterdine